MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * HTML
 * CSS

- *Do not* try to organize your skills by proficiency.
+Don't try to organize your skills by proficiency.
 Ie. Don't do this:
     Proficient: Ruby, Rails, JS
     Familiar: SQL, Backbone